The Consequences of Buying Clutter

 So, I started asking myself how much time I am willing to devote to “stuff” and how much energy I am willing to spend cleaning a “packed” house.

-So my suggestion is that instead of buying more things and add more work to your cleaning routine, ask yourself: Is this the best use of my time?
+So my suggestion is that instead of buying more things and adding more work to your cleaning routine, ask yourself: Is this the best use of my time?
 Is this where I want to spend my time?

-Three Tips for Getting the Holiday Clutter Under Control
+3. Three Tips for Getting the Holiday Clutter Under Control

 1. Focus On Experiences Over Possessions